tjhrulz/GPMDP-Plugin/README.md

 - `SetRating #`

-  when # is an integer, -1 is thumbs down, 0 is no rating, 1 is thumbs up.
+  Where # is an integer, -1 is thumbs down, 0 is no rating, 1 is thumbs up.

 - `SetSong #`

-  when # is an integer, sets what song to play in the current queue.
-So if # was 5 it will play the song 5 songs from now or if # is -2 it will play the song 2 songs ago. **Note** if you try to set a song outside the range of the queue it will clamp to the first or last song in the queue.
+  Where # is an integer, sets what song to play in the current queue.
+Add - or + before integer to access relatively.
+So -2 will set to the song 2 songs ago, 2 will set to the second song in the queue overall, and +2 will set it to 2 songs from current **Note** if you try to set a song outside the range of the queue it will clamp to the first or last song in the queue.

 - `OpenPlayer`, `ClosePlayer` and `TogglePlayer`